 The Company is a public corporation under the Income Tax Act (Canada) and is subject to tax at normal corporate rates on its realized net taxable capital gains (losses) and on investment income other than taxable dividends received from corporations resident in Canada.
 The Company is also subject to a special tax of up to 33 1/3% on taxable dividends received from corporations resident in Canada.
 This special tax is refundable on payment of taxable dividends to shareholders at the rate of \$1.00 of each \$3.00 of such dividends paid.
-The net increase in refundable dividends taxes on hand for the year ended March 31, 2011 was approximately \$33,000 (2010 - \$36,000).
-This net change resulted in an amount eligible for refund for accounting purposes at March 31, 2011, all of which is included in the Statements of Retained Earnings, of approximately \$165,000 (2010 - \$132,000).
+The net increase in refundable dividends taxes on hand for the year ended March 31, 2012 was approximately \$77,000 (2011 - \$33,000).
+The total amount eligible for refund for accounting purposes at March 31, 2012 is approximately \$241,000 (2011 - \$165,000).